uk-gov-mirror/nationalarchives.tdr-terraform-backend/README.md

 ### IAM Role Delegation

-IAM role delegation is used to allow users in the AWS management account to have access to the TDR environment AWS accounts to perform terraforming operations.
+IAM role delegation is used to allow users in the AWS management account to have access to the TDR environment AWS accounts to perform development operations in the TDR environments without directly accessing the TDR environments.

 IAM policies are defined to create a trust relationship between the TDR environment AWS accounts (trusting account) and the management AWS account (trusted account).